 NYC DOP was touted as the first in the nation to spearhead a local, bottom-up Justice Reinvestment project in a major US city though its signature initiative, Neighborhood Opportunity Network (NeON).

 In 2013, CNUS provided 6-month technical assistance and staff training for DOP to implement NeON that was “less about 'fixing' individuals than transforming the way DOP operates.”
 (Neighborhood Opportunity Network Transforming Probation, by Susan Tucker)

 2.)
 Alameda Probation Department of Oakland, California (APD)

 APD was advised by NYC Department of Probation to work with CNUS on the development of PROMISE, APD’s analogous model for community engagement and youth development.

-In early 2016, CNUS engaged APD in a creative strategic planning process for implementing PROMISE to utmost anticipation and excitement.
-The turnover of leadership from Chief Harris to Chief Still resulted in suspension of our work.
+In early 2016, CNUS engaged APD in a creative strategic planning process for implementing the highly anticipated PROMISE.
+The turnover of leadership from Chief Harris to Chief Still resulted in the suspension of our work.
 We look forward to resuming the partnership.

 • “This is meaningful, hard work.”

 • “Enjoyed the candor and would appreciate more.”

 • “I have never felt so dignified in a training before.”